JasselD/JasselNotes/Revision/Common Spanning Tree Protocol.md

 - Cisco proprietary enchancement of IEEE 802.1w (RTSP) that provides faster convergence and per-VLAN instances

 **RSTP**
-- IEEE 802.1w standard that improves convergence time compared to 802.1D
+- Fast cone

 **MSTP**
-- IEEE 802.1s standard that maps multiple VLANs to a single STP instance, reducing the number of instances
+- IEEE standard that reduces the number of STP instances

 **MST**
-- IEEE standard that reduces the number o
+- Proprietary per VLAN implementation of IEEE 802.1w